NejRemeslnici/dump-cleaner/README.md

 DumpCleaner is a tool that can randomize or anonymize your database dumps.
 Currently, it works with the [MySQL Shell Dump](https://dev.mysql.com/doc/mysql-shell/8.4/en/mysql-shell-utilities-dump-instance-schema.html) format (other formats may be added later).

+_While we use DumpCleaner in our production setup, this gem is probably still of a pre-production quality._

 ## Why?

 The main purpose of this tool is to provide a **safe way to work with production data during development**.
 Often, production databases can easily fit into the developers’ computers and if they don’t, the database tools usually provide a way to [dump a _subset_](https://dev.to/nejremeslnici/mysql-shell-the-best-tool-for-your-logical-backups-44fk#partial-imports-of-the-logical-dumps) of the data (and leave the audit logs behind, for example).